OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 🚀 The results indicate that website traffic witnessed a significant rise in March (933), suggesting either enhanced conversion rates or seasonal influences.

 ### Query 02: Bounce rate per traffic source in July 2017
+> A bounce rate indicates that customers who visited the website left without making a purchase.

 ```sql
 SELECT